Reviewing Tempest Code

 Make sure that modifications to an interop test are backwards-compatible.
 This means that code modifications to tests should not undermine the quality of the validation currently performed by the test or significantly alter the behavior of the test.

-Reference the test-removal guidelines for understanding best practices associated with test removal.
+test-removal guidelines for understanding best practices associated with test removal.

 Release notes are how we indicate to users and other consumers of Tempest what has changed in a given release.
 Since Tempest 10.0.0 we've been using reno to manage and build the release notes.
 There are certain types of changes that require release notes and we should not approve them without including a release note.
 These include but aren't limited to, any addition, deprecation or removal from the lib interface, any change to configuration options (including deprecation), CLI additions or deprecations, major feature additions, and anything backwards incompatible or would require a user to take note or do something extra.